-2018 STATISTICS
+2019 STATISTICS

-In terms of incidents that involved a release or spill, Table 2 shows sour natural gas pipelines had the lowest incident rate with a frequency of 0.07 per 1,000 kilometres.

-Pipelines conveying product labeled as 'Other' transport miscellaneous liquids or gases, and had four release incidents.
-This category can also include service liquids and gases such as water/methanol mix and inert nitrogen gas.
+In terms of incidents involving a release or spill, Table 2 shows sour natural gas pipelines had the lowest incident release rate with a frequency of 0.17 per 1,000 kilometres.
+Pipelines conveying product labeled as 'Other' & 'Water' had five and seven release incidents each.
+The category 'Other' contains miscellaneous liquids and gases such as oil emulsion and can also include service liquids and gases such as water/methanol mix and inert nitrogen gas.
+Water products can be composed of various fresh water resources as well as produced water